40 Bad Behaviours That Deter Ugandan Youth From Succeeding In Life

-#25 – Focusing on the end results
+#25 – Focusing on the results

 We all have what we want to achieve when we start doing something.
 For instance, we want to make more money, become leaders, or have stronger relationships.
-These are all positive things because they motivate us to take action towards our goals.
+These are all positive things because they motivate us to take action toward our goals.